Jojutla: Sierra de Huautla

 Established in 2006, the Sierra de Huautla Biosphere Reserve (REBIOSH) covers 59,031 ha in the Balsas River Basin of the municipalities of Jojutla, Tlaquiltenango, Amacuzac, Tepalcingo, and Puente de Ixtla.
 Its rough topology varies from 700 to 2,240 m above sea level in the Balsas Basin and constitutes a rich reservoir of endemic species to Mexico.
 There is a broad range of ecosystem, including low deciduous forest, gallery vegetation, and pine and oak forests.
 939 species of plants, 44 species of butterflies, 71 species of mammals, 208 species of birds, 53 species of reptiles, 18 species of amphibians, and 14 species of fish have been noted.
 Among the species of animals are jaguars, short-horned Baronia butterfly, beaded lizard, military macaw, roufus-backed robin, Balsas screech owl, Pileated flycatcher, mountain lion, ocelot, margay, bobcat, and jaguarundi.

+Politics

+The government of the municipality of Jojutla is composed of a municipal president, a community representative, and a council of nine members, where four are elected by majority rule and five by proportional representation.

+All officials are elected by direct, secret, and universal votes for a three-year term.
+Officials are eligible for re-election to one consecutive term.

+Legislative representation

+The elections for local deputies in the Congress of Morelos and federal deputies in the Chamber of Deputies are part of the following electoral districts: